Nagaraj17-Java/react-material-time-picker/README.md

 ## Features

 - The user can enter the number either using the keyboard or using the analog clock.
 - The clock React component is responsive and works well on different devices and screen sizes.
-The clock adjusts its layout and content for the best user experience on different devices and screen sizes.
+The clock adjusts its layout on different devices and screen sizes.
-- The clock's appearance is based on Material design v3.
+- The clock's appearance is based on Material design v3 with more features to make the better user experience on selecting time.
-- In the "minutes" mode, the numbers on the clock, change to minutes numbers (0 to 60).
 - The user can pick a time by either clicking on a number or dragging the clock hand.
 - When the user clicks on a number the clock hand is designed to smoothly move towards it, and uses a function named “shortestPath” to find the shortest path. ( moves clockwise or counterclockwise ).
 - When the user releases the clock hand after dragging it to select a time, it will snap to the nearest number using a function named “getTheClosestDigit”.